Groups of type $FP$ via graphical small cancellation: Introduction

+\begin{corollary} Fix a spectacular complex $K$, a subset $Z$ of $\zz$, and embeddings of the groups $H_P$ into groups $G_P$ of type~$F$ as in the statement of Proposition~\ref{prop:main}.

-\begin{corollary} There are continuously many isomorphism types of the groups $G(S)$ for varying $S$.
+For each such set of choices there are continuously many isomorphism types of the groups $G(S)$ for varying $S\subseteq Z$.
 Each group $G(S)$ is of type $FP$. $G(S)$ is finitely presented if and only if $S$ is finite, and $G(S)$ embeds as a subgroup of a finitely presented group if and only if $S$ is recursively enumerable.
 Provided that each $G_P$ has geometric dimension two, $G(\emptyset)$ also has geometric dimension two and each $G(S)$ has cohomological dimension two. \end{corollary}

 Corollary~\ref{cor:main} should be compared with theorems 1.2~and~1.3 from~\cite{fpg}, in the special case when the flag complex $L$ used there is acyclic and aspherical.

 Although the proofs are rather different, there is an overlap between the groups $G(S)$ obtained from the new construction and the generalized Bestvina--Brady groups of~\cite{fpg}.
 In the case when $Z=\zz-\{0\}$, each $H_P$ is isomorphic to a Bestvina--Brady group and we may take for $G_P$ the corresponding right-angled Artin group.
 For these choices, the group $G(S)$ is naturally isomorphic to the generalized Bestvina--Brady group $G_L(S\cup\{0\})$ of~\cite{fpg}, where $L$ is the flag triangulation of $K$ obtained by viewing each polygon as a cone on its boundary.
 In particular with these choices $G(\zz-\{0\})$ is isomorphic to the Bestvina--Brady group $BB_L$.